IlNonoP/LibreRecall/README.md

 # LibreRecall
 Hi!
 This is an open surce alternative to Microsoft Recall!
-Thi project was born because OpenRecall (https://github.com/openrecall/openrecall) doesn't work on my wayland session (i don't know why)
-At this moment LibreRecall is for:
+Thi project was born because OpenRecall (https://github.com/openrecall/openrecall) doesn't work on my wayland session At this moment LibreRecall is for:
 Linux (Installation script included)
 # Intoruction